COVID-19 VACCINE ACCESS

 Among the donors, the United States is poised to become the largest donor, following an announcement to purchase and donate 500 million doses of Pfizer/BioNTech, in addition to previous announcements to share about 510 million doses.
 The European Union and its member countries together, have also committed to sharing about 500 million doses.
-Individually, the next largest donor is China, which has committed to donating about 100 million doses in 2021.
-Other large donors include Australia, Japan, and Canada, each of which have committed to donating at least over 40 million doses.
+China has also pledged to donate at least 600m doses to Africa (details of the donations are not available yet).
+Individually, the next largest donors are the United Kingdom, Australia, Japan, and Canada, each of which have committed to donating at least over 50 million doses each.

 However, only some of these commitments have been rolled out so far.
-For example, according to Politico, the EU had delivered just 28 million doses by September 2021.
-Moreover, close to one-fifth of the secondary arrangements are missing public information regarding at least one of the key details, i.e. recipients, doses allocated or which vaccines are to be donated.
+Close to 13% of the secondary arrangements are missing public information regarding at least one of the key details, i.e. recipients, doses allocated or which vaccines are to be donated.
 Among those who have started sharing doses, some have done so directly with the recipients, while others have shared through intermediaries such as COVAX or the European Union.

 DOSES DONATED ONLY COVER A SMALL PROPORTION OF POPULATION

 The recipients of vaccines from any given donor vary greatly by income level and region.
 Most donations are for fewer than 1 million doses and the doses cover only a small proportion of the recipient’s population.
-So far, the majority of doses committed or delivered are to lower middle-income countries (193.3 million, which includes two donations of a total 17 million doses to the African Union), followed by 99.9 million to upper middle-income countries and 32.3 million to low-income countries.
-Another 15 million doses are for high-income countries.
+So far, the majority of doses committed or delivered are to lower middle-income countries (548.2 million, which includes three donations of a total 27 million doses to the African Union), followed by 174.1 million to upper middle-income countries and 109.3 million to low-income countries.
+Another 18 million doses are for high-income countries.
 Overall, low-income countries have received relatively few donations - in terms of both total doses donated and the proportion of the total population covered by these donations.
-From the current donations, most low-income country recipients have a population coverage of 2% or less.
+From the current donations, most low-income country recipients have a population coverage of 10% or less.

 Total donations by recipient region show particular trends in how recipients are prioritised.
 For example, while the United States and China have allocated doses globally, the total doses shared with each region varies considerably.
-So far, the United States is the single largest donor in all regions (except the Middle East and North Africa), with the largest allocations for the Latin America and Caribbean region.
-China has also made significant donations in nearly all regions, while sending the most doses to East Asia and the Pacific, and South Asia.
-Japan has also allocated most of its doses for these same regions.
+So far, the United States is the single largest donor in all regions, with the largest allocations for Sub-Saharan Africa.
+China has also made significant donations in nearly all regions, while sending the most doses to Sub-Saharan Africa.
+Japan has also allocated most of its doses for East Asia and Pacific, and South Asia, and has now started sending doses to other regions.
 Australia has shared doses only with countries in the East Asia and Pacific region.
-Portugal has allocated doses to Portuguese-speaking African countries and Timor Leste, while Spain has announced donations for Latin America and Caribbean countries.
+Portugal has allocated doses to Portuguese-speaking African countries and Timor Leste, while Spain has prioritised donations for Latin America and Caribbean countries.

 The poor coverage in low-income countries and regional variations in donations, suggests that so far recipients are being selected not just on the basis of financial and/or epidemiologic need, but based on diplomatic and strategic relationships.
 This data is evolving as more allocations are made public.